-- equal to number of cfu found using Soybean-Casein Digest Agar
+- Equal to number of cfu found using Soybean-Casein Digest Agar

-- if colonies of fungi are apparent, they are counted and included in TAMC
+- If colonies of fungi are apparent, they are counted and included in TAMC

-- equal to number of cfu found using Sabouraud Dextrose Agar
+- Equal to number of cfu found using Sabouraud Dextrose Agar

-- if colonies of bacteria are apparent, they are counted and included in TYMC
+- If colonies of bacteria are apparent, they are counted and included in TYMC

 USP 61 Suitability Testing

-Antimicrobial or preservatives present in the Products can themselves inhibit the microorganisms and could interfere in the detection of the microorganisms present in the test product.
+Antimicrobial or preservatives present in the products can themselves inhibit the microorganisms and could interfere in the detection of the microorganisms present in the test product.
 Suitabilty test is carried out to assure that any antimicrobial activity of the test agent does not affect the reliability of the USP 61 test to recover the microorganisms that may be present in that product.

 In Suitability test method, a low number of microorganisms are inoculated into the product and a test method is established to recover the organisms inoculated.
-USP 61 test method is carried out by using neutralization and dilution techniques, and the product’s inhbiting activity is quenched (if present) to recover the organisms inoculated in the product.
+USP 61 test method is carried out by using neutralization and dilution techniques, and the product's inhbiting activity is therefore quenched (if present) in order to recover the organisms inoculated in the product.
 The average microbial counts obtained for the total aerobic count and the total yeast and mold count, must be ≥ 50% and ≤ 200% of those obtained from the positive control inoculum plates.

 Once the suitability of USP 61 test method is established, All of the products from the same formulation are tested by following that suitability method for that product.